Yummy Blueberry Oats Greek Yogurt Muffins

 - Low-Fat Greek Yogurt: If you only have full-fat Greek yogurt on hand, you can use that instead.
 The muffins will still be relatively healthy since you only need a small amount.

 *For a vegan Greek yogurt option, there are plenty of non-dairy options available nowadays.
 One such dairy-free option worth checking out is Forager cashew milk yogurt.
-It’s supposedly great to use in various recipes*
+It’s supposedly great to use in various baking recipes*

 - Unsweetened Applesauce